eburghar/gil/README.md

 On successful login, the short-lived token is saved under the cache directory to speedup consecutive command invocations unless you specified `--no-cache`.
-When expired it is renewed automatically by folowing the oidc authentication flow, whithout requesting a password if your browser is still connected to Gitlab.
+When expired it is renewed automatically by folowing the oidc authentication flow, without requesting a password if your browser is still connected to Gitlab.